jameskimmel/Nextcloud_Ubuntu/nextcloud_AIO_Docker_Compose_behind_NGINX_proxy.md

 The only thing you have to make sure, is that the NEXTCLOUD_MAX_TIME is smaller than the timeout in the NGINX reverse proxy, so that always Nextcloud times out and never the reverse proxy.

 ## start Docker Compose
 Start you compose file and show the logs.
 You can always exit the logs with ctr + c.
+The containers will still run in the background.

 ```bash
 sudo docker compose pull && sudo docker compose up -d && sudo docker compose logs -f